 Pecan Pralines from River Street Sweets

 Before coming to Savannah pralines made a long journey from France to the banks of Mississippi and the city of New Orleans.
 From there pralines spread to all Southern states.
 This candy made of sugar, butter and cream was originally prepared with almonds in France.
 In the South, famous for abundance of pecans, the recipe was changed slightly.

-Although almost every tourist shop sells pralines nowadays, there’s only one store in Savannah that you should consider if you want to get the best of the best – River Street Sweets.
+Although almost every tourist shop sells pralines nowadays, I’d recommend Savannah River Street Sweets, a true gem on Savannah’s food scene.
 A family business, that has been around since 1973, has a plaque on its wall that says “World Famous Pralines”.

 I am not sure, whether they are truly world famous, but these are definitely the most famous pralines in Savannah.
 The store makes two varieties: regular and chocolate pralines.
 I’ve tried the chocolate one and it was out of this world!